AgPipeline/transformer-canopycover/README.md

 ## Overview

-This Transformer processes a soil mask image and generates values of plot-level percent canopy cover traits.
-From a mask, it generates a scalar value representing the percent of the image that is plant.
+This Transformer processes a soil mask image and generates a value of plot-level percent canopy cover.
+This is a scalar value representing the percent of the image mask that is classified as plant.

 The output is a csv file that can optionally be inserted into the BETYdb database.